 Why Cook in Stages?

-Why do most traditional recipes call for cooking at a single temperature for a set amount of time?
-This is a question that few of us stop to consider.
-Although it may be perfectly fine to bake brownies at 350°F (177°C) for 20 minutes, most foods benefit from dividing the cooking process into stages with different cooking temperatures and times.
+Most traditional recipes call for cooking at a single temperature for a set amount of time.
+Although it may be perfectly fine to bake brownies at 350°F (177°C) for 20 minutes, many foods, especially proteins, benefit from dividing the cooking process into stages with different cooking temperatures and times.

 If you’re already familiar with sous vide cooking, this strategy will be familiar.
-First cook your food to the core doneness you’re after using low heat until it reaches a perfect doneness from edge to edge, then sear the outside of the food using high heat.
-This avoids the inevitable compromise of single-stage cooking: telltale bands of gray surrounding the inside of a steak, dried out white meat poultry, or vegetables that are singed on the outside but still woody and undercooked on the inside.
+First cook your food using low heat until it reaches a perfect doneness from edge to edge, then sear the outside of the food using high heat.
+This prevents the inevitable risk of single-stage cooking: telltale bands of gray on the outside of a steak, dry and stringy poultry, or vegetables that are charred on the outside but still raw on the inside.